 Council is to serve as civilian oversight of all activities of the Homestead meaning they are responsible for approving policy, passing ordinances, voting appropriations, approving all personnel decisions, and establishing and maintaining the Borough’s budget.
 Council also works with Pennsylvania and Allegheny County officials to stimulate economic development and growth.

 Council members serve four-year terms, with no limitation on the number of terms served.
-Elections occur every other year on odd-numbered years, so the next election will b in 2023.
+Elections occur every other year on odd-numbered years, so the next election will be in 2025.
 Each election year, four or five seats on Council are open to voting.
 The rotation of seats ensures that there are always experienced representatives serving on Council.

 Council meets the second and third Thursdays of every month.
 The second Thursday of the month is the working session where Council discusses items to be placed on the agenda of the Legislative meeting.
 No voting takes place at this meeting.
 The third Thursday of the month is the legislative session where Council takes action and votes on the agenda items.
 The agenda for the Legislative session is posted no later than 24 hours before the meeting on Thursday.
 The public is always welcomed at all meetings.
 Public comment is held before the discussion on items that are listed on the agenda and after the agenda for items that are not on the agenda.